 The École française d'Athènes commenced excavations on Delos in 1873.
 Between 1904 and 1914, much of the island was excavated.
 There were further extensive excavations between 1958 and 1975.
 The École française d'Athènes continues to run excavations on the island in conjunction with the Cycladic Ephoreia (the governing body for archaeological excavations, museums, and conservation in the Cycladic Islands), and it maintains a permanent presence there.
-169 All structures on the island will be referred to according to their designations in Bruneau and Ducat's seminal guide to the excavations on Delos. the Guide de Délos, and I will refer to all inscriptions found on the island according to their designations in the collections of inscriptions from Delos, the Inscriptions de Délos (ID).
+All structures on the island will be referred to according to their designations in Bruneau and Ducat's seminal guide to the excavations on Delos, the Guide de Délos, and I will refer to all inscriptions from Delos, the Inscriptions de Délos (ID).
 Using this format, the building known as the synagogue is GD 80 (see fig. 3 below).